ying-teaching/rn/docs/ch04/README.md

 ### 3.2 State and Effect

 Essentially, hooks are functions that let you "hook into" functional components to provide state and lifecycle features.
+In a simplified view, a component lifecycle has three stages: `mounting`, `updating` and `unmounting`.

+- `mounting`: when the component is mounted to the element tree and is rendered.
+- `updating`: when props/states change, the component is re-rendered with new changes.
+- `unmounting`: when the component is removed from the screen.

 Two types of commonly used built-in hooks are:

 - State hook: a state hook adds a local state to a component.
 You can have multiple state hook for multiple local states.
+Any state change triggers the component to `updating` stage.
-- Effect hook: an effect hook is used for a "side effect" operation.
-Data fetching, data subscription and UI manipulation operations are "side effects" because they are not belong to component rendering but need to be performed when a component is mounted, updated or dismounted.
+- Effect hook: an effect hook is used to define operations triggered by component lifecyle stage changes.
+It is for a "side effect" operation.
+Data fetching, data subscription and UI manipulation operations are "side effects" because they are not belong to component rendering but need to be performed when a component is in `mounting` or `updating` stages.
+It may need to clear resources when the component is in `unmounting` stage.

 In addition to the built-in hooks, you can create custom hooks that manage stateful logic and resue them in different components.
 Due to the functional nature of the hooks, hooks are reused for their logic, not their states.
 The state of each component is independent.

-## 4 States
+## 4 State Hooks

-There are two common types of data that control a component: `props` and `state`. `props` are set by the parent and they are fixed throughout the lifetime of a component.
-For data that is going to change, you have to use `state`.
+There are two common types of data that control a component: `props` and `states`. `props` are set by the parent and they are fixed throughout the lifetime of a component.
+For data that is going to change, you have to use `states`.

 You should initialize state at the top of a function component, and then call `setState` when you want to change it.
 A hook is a special function that lets you “hook into” a component.
 The `useState` function is a hook that lets you add state to components.

+### 4.1 A Counter Example

 ```js
 import React, { useState } from 'react';